 The FLA also sets out provisions that can be included by the court when making either an interim or final support order.

-Generally speaking, when a person is collecting financial support through a government funded benefit program but has a spouse with the ability and obligation to pay support, an application may be commenced by a third party (government and social services agency) on behalf of the spouse in need, against the spouse with the ability to pay.
+Generally, when a person is collecting financial support through a government funded benefit program but has a spouse with the ability and obligation to pay support, an application may be commenced by a third party (government and social services agency) on behalf of the spouse in need, against the spouse with the ability to pay.
 Accordingly, subsection 33(3) of the FLA further extends the rights to seek spousal support to various third parties.

 If, and only if, the court determines that the claimant is entitled to spousal support on at least one ground, the next step is how much (the “quantum”) and for how long support is to be payable (the “duration”).